SIGPLAN/SIGPLAN.github.io/Highlights.md

-- **Community**: Any SIGPLAN member may nominate a paper appearing in one of six flagship SIGPLAN conferences (from the list above) by emailing their nominations to the Highlights Committee Chair.
+- **Community**: Any SIGPLAN member may nominate a paper appearing in one of six flagship SIGPLAN conferences (from the list above) by following the guidelines for the respective Call for Nominations (see below).
 Authors may not nominate their own papers.

+### Call for Nominations for 2021-2023

+SIGPLAN members are invited to submit nominations for the papers published in 2021-2023 via [this form](https://forms.gle/y8MM2htdCk1QEGez6).
+The deadline for the nominations is **21 November 2024 AoE**.

 <!-- Nominations can be made at this [website](http://cacm.sigplan.org). -->

-### SIGPLAN Research Highlights Papers

-As of September 2021, 62 papers have been recognized by the SIGPLAN Research Highlights committee, and 34 SIGPLAN papers have been selected to appear as CACM Research Highlights.
-This [webpage]({% link Highlights/Papers.md %}) contains the full list of papers.

 ### SIGPLAN Research Highlights Committee